Mahun10/aws-resilient-infra/README.md

 ## 🔄 Architecture Evolution

-## Initial architecture based on EC2 and Auto Scaling
+## Initial architecture based on EC2

 The first version of the infrastructure was built on **EC2 instances managed by an Auto Scaling Group**, before being later migrated to containers.